Imitation, proximity, and growth -- A collective swarm dynamics approach: Discrete Modeling of Innovation-Imitation Dynamics

-In that case, the boundary conditions are equal to $\varphi(-\infty,t) =1\,\, {\rm and} \,\, \varphi(+\infty,t) =0$.
-For any arbitrary initial condition $\varphi(z,0) = F(z)$, the solution of Eq.\eqref{BURGO}, and subsequently the agent probability distribution solving the model described by Eq.(\ref{EXPGENBUR1}) can be written for asymptotic time as the following traveling wave solution:
+In this case, the boundary conditions are equal to $\varphi(-\infty,t) =1\,\, {\rm and} \,\, \varphi(+\infty,t) =0$.
+For any arbitrary initial condition $\varphi(z,0) = F(z)$, the solution of Eq.\eqref{BURGO}, and subsequently the agent probability distribution that solves the model described by Eq.(\ref{EXPGENBUR1}), can be written for asymptotic time as the following traveling wave solution (see Eq.(8.3.8 )in \cite{DEBNATH2005}):

-Using Eq.\eqref{NOTE}, by differentiating Eq.\eqref{BUROTANH} we obtain that the agent density function solving the model described by Eq.(\ref{EXPGENBUR1}) is a {\it soliton} like propagating wave, as it is displayed in Figure 2:
+Using Eq.\eqref{NOTE}, by differentiating Eq.\eqref{BUROTANH}, we determine that the agent density function solving the model described by Eq.(\ref{EXPGENBUR1}) is a soliton-like propagating wave, as shown in Figure \ref{travelling_wave}: